Showing: All results

 Dr. Pipkorn’s areas of clinical interest include head and neck benign and malignant lesions, thyroid tumors, parathyroid, sinonasal benign and malignant tumors, and reconstruction of head and neck defects.

-Sidharth V. Puram, MD, PhD
+Sidharth V. Puram, MD, PhD, FACS

-Sidharth V. Puram, MD, PhD
+Sidharth V. Puram, MD, PhD, FACS

 Associate Professor of Otolaryngology—Head & Neck Surgery